Blog:On Focus: Product Engineering

 scope creep in a project, it adds up to a noticeable amount.

 Be accommodating yet ruthlessly focused on the big picture.

-Whether you're a contributor on a team or leading a team, it's important to reduce the distractions—even the things that may seem important, but perhaps not important the very moment they show up on your screen or in your physical surroundings.
+Whether you're a contributor on a team or leading a team, it's important to reduce the distractions—even the things that may seem important, but perhaps not important at the very moment they show up on your screen or in your physical surroundings.

 A few things to consider for minimizing distractions in your product engineering environment:

 - Periodically mute your notifications on-screen (e.g. on your laptop and phone), but filter your notifications so the key people in your life (personally and professionally) can still reach you if needed